WilDev-Studios/hikari-wave/README.md

 ## What are hikari-wave's features?

-- Doesn't require third-party installs besides `ffmpeg`
+- Doesn't require third-party installs besides [FFmpeg](https://ffmpeg.org/download.html).
 - Easy to use, asynchronous API
 - Heavily type-hinted and type-safe
 - Supplemental events for further development ease and QoL